chintans1/bento-cash/readme.md

           If an existing account is chosen even with account type, we will rely on existing account.
   - [ ] account data should probably be updated after importing accounts was done, not rely on total app refresh
   - [ ] handle multiple currencies

-- [ ] clean up the code
-  - [ ] log statements
-  - [ ] we should not fetch twice in import flow
+  - [ ] formatting issue with checkbox in the import flow
-  - [ ] remove any TODOs or document them here
-- [ ] improve styling code, ensure its living in common styles
-  - [ ] import transaction styling is weird
-- [ ] need to add a refresh mechanism

 ### TODO for future
 - [ ] no more popup alerts, use modals to dictate flow
   - likely do not need multiple alerts for import flow
-- [ ] automatic linting

 ### TODO
 - [x] store last date of import transactions